jzzhen/jzzhen.github.io/resume/index.md

 Designed, and implemented factory's automating system, which include the following:

 * Analyzed and summarized work flows on site, communicated with corresponding person and identified requirements,  iterative designed the automating system.
-* Developed Adobe extends scripts and actions of Illustrator as tool-kit to designers to increase efficiency and reduce mistakes caused by human being.
+* Developed Adobe extends scripts and actions of Illustrator as tool-kit for designers to increase efficiency and reduce mistakes caused by human being.
 * Implemented automation from OrderArrival to Print(included) using Javascript, Illustrator, Golang and MySQL.
 * Implemented website to provide Order tracking and controlling ability using Flask, Python, MySql, jQuery, Bootstrap, Javascript.
 * Implemented tools that replaces human being to operate 3rd-party software(Postprinter) automatically by using Python, Win32py and Sikuli.